mistenes/mikdashboard_voting/README.md

   falling back to `/api/login`, so both apps accept the exact same credentials.
 - Provide `BREVO_SENDER_EMAIL` (defaults to `noreply@mikegyesulet.hu`),
-  `BREVO_SENDER_NAME` (defaults to `MIK Egyesület`), `PUBLIC_BASE_URL`, and (once deployed) a `BREVO_API_KEY` secret so the registration service can deliver verification emails through Brevo.
+  `BREVO_SENDER_NAME` (defaults to `MIK Egyesület`), `PUBLIC_BASE_URL`, and (once deployed) a `BREVO_API_KEY` secret so the registration and password reset services can deliver emails through Brevo.
 The blueprint defaults to the production dashboard domain `https://dashboard.mikegyesulet.hu/`, so update the value if you deploy elsewhere.
 The Render blueprint intentionally leaves the